Sharron Davies: Transgender rights

-In 2022, Davies said that trans women competing at the elite level stand to gain a performance advantage of 10–20% over women whose development from birth has not included influence from an active Y-chromosome development pathway (often classified as cisgender), with the degree of advantage depending on sport and age of medical transition (if any), and called for women's sport to exclude XY chromosome athletes.
+In 2022, Davies said that trans women competing at the elite level stand to gain a performance advantage of 10–20% over cisgender women, with the degree of advantage depending on sport and age of medical transition (if any), and called for women's sport to exclude XY chromosome athletes.
 In March, she wrote a column for The Times arguing that trans women's advantage is the result of going through male puberty, resulting in a narrower angle between the hips and knees which testosterone reduction does not eliminate, and called for trans women to compete in an open category rather than being excluded from competition entirely.
 In the same article, she stated: "This month we saw an athlete, Lia Thomas, who was an average club swimmer as a man claim an NCAA title as the US No 1 woman with 20 years of male development in the tank."

-In her 2023 book, Unfair Play: The Battle for Women’s Sport, Davies argues against the inclusion of trans women in women's sport.
+In her 2023 book, Unfair Play: The Battle for Women's Sport, Davies argues against the inclusion of trans women in women's sport.
 Davies compares trans women competing in women's sport to the drug-enhanced performances of GDR women that competed against her and other women, like Ann Osgerby.
 In September 2023, Davies was reported to be leading a campaign aiming to question Members of Parliament (MPs) on camera about their understanding of the term "woman" and publishing their responses online.
-The "What Is A Woman?" campaign claims that its volunteers are trained to approach MPs, seeking clarification of their positions on camera.

-In 2023, Davies criticised and called for a boycott of sportswear brand Nike after Dylan Mulvaney, a trans woman, promoted a Nike sports bra on social media.
+In April 2023, Davies criticised the sportswear brand Nike and called for a boycott of the company after Dylan Mulvaney, a trans woman, promoted a Nike sports bra on social media.